-- 2. Where a continuous streetwall exists within or nearby the Bernard KDA, such as the podiums of buildings along the Regional Mixed Use Corridor, development shall generally be sited to maintain and enhance the streetwall. - 3.
-To encourage pedestrian amenities at grade, partial recessing of buildings may be permitted. - 4.
-In accordance with Policy 3.4.1(58) of the Part 1 Plan, development shall site towers of high-rise buildings to provide a minimum of half of the required tower separation distance from the adjacent developable lots as shown in Figure 1. - 5.
-Notwithstanding Policy 3.4.1(59) of the Part 1 Plan, residential buildings 10 storeys or less shall not be required to have a slender floorplate above the podium. - Mid-rise buildings with windows facing a sideyard shall be designed to provide a sufficient separation distance of approximately 15 metres between both proposed and existing buildings and be sited to provide a minimum of half of the required separation distance from the adjacent developable lots to maintain light, view and privacy conditions.
+- 4. In accordance with Policy 3.4.1(58) of the Part 1 Plan, development shall site towers of high-rise buildings to provide a minimum of half of the required tower separation distance from the adjacent developable lots as shown in Figure 1. - Notwithstanding Policy 3.4.1(59) of the Part 1 Plan, residential buildings 10 storeys or less shall not be required to have a slender floorplate above the podium and policy 12.2.5.1 (6) regarding distance separation between midrise buildings shall apply. - Mid-rise buildings with windows facing a sideyard shall be designed to provide a sufficient separation distance of approximately 15 metres between both proposed and existing buildings and be sited to provide a minimum of half of the required separation distance from the adjacent developable lots to maintain light, view and privacy conditions.